-If you meet at least one of the above criteria and would like to request statistical support through CHIP, please complete the application form (PDF) and submit it to firstname.lastname@example.org.
+If you meet at least one of the above criteria and would like to request statistical support through CHIP, please download and complete the application form (PDF) and submit it to firstname.lastname@example.org.

 Once your application is approved, Dr. Bar will contact you directly to set up an appointment.
 Please feel free to contact Dr. Bar if you have any further questions.